 JRP1000 - Theory and Method of Qualitative Health Research

 This course is offered in alternate years within the Dalla Lana School of Public Health (DLSPH) and the Graduate Department of Rehabilitation Sciences (GDRS).
 This course provides an introduction to a range of qualitative research methods and theoretical perspectives, with particular emphasis on the role that theory plays across the different stages of the research process.
 It examines the underlying theoretical assumptions of using a particular qualitative research method, and the implications that these assumptions have for framing a research problem, data collection, analysis, and dissemination strategies.
 The course has no prerequisites, although some knowledge of social theory is preferred.
 Priority will be given to students from the two units collaborating in its teaching (GDRS and DLSPH) and to students from other CQ ‘contributing’ departments/programs.
-The instructor for Winter 2019 is Dr. Janet Parsons.
-See previous course outlines here: Course Outline (Kontos) Course Outline (Teachman).
+The instructor for winter 2020 is Dr. Pia Kontos.
+See the winter 2020 course outlines here: Course Outline.

 “The course was perfect for allowing me to get back into the theory of qualitative research and helping me create a more solid foundation of qualitative research methods.
 The readings and discussion were very useful, and I felt that you facilitated an optimal learning environment.
 As I mentioned in class, we were so fortunate to have a small class and two excellent teachers.”